ruuda/miniserver/README.md

 Then to install or update:

+    ./miniserver.py install <hostname>

+You need to have built the image before it can be deployed.
+The `install` command will symlink `/etc/systemd/system/{nginx, acme-client}.service` to the ones in the installation directory, and enable and start the `nginx` unit.
+The installation command is idempotent, it is safe to run it multiple times.
+(Each time will create an entry in the deploy log, however.)

+After the initial installation, you can update with:

     ./miniserver.py deploy <hostname>

-You need to have built the image before it can be deployed.

-After the initial deployment, you also need to link the systemd units managed by `miniserver.py` into place on the server:

-    ln -s /var/lib/miniserver/current/nginx.service /etc/systemd/system/nginx.service
-    ln -s /var/lib/miniserver/current/acme-client.service /etc/systemd/system/acme-client.service
-    systemctl daemon-reload
-    systemctl enable nginx
-    systemctl start nginx

-Subsequent deployments will automatically restart `nginx.service`.
+This will restart `nginx.service` after uploading a new version.

 ## License